pypa/packaging/docs/specifiers.rst

     .. attribute:: prereleases

-        A boolean value indicating whether this :class:`SpecifierSet` represents a specifier that includesa pre-release versions.
+        A boolean value indicating whether this :class:`SpecifierSet` represents a specifier that includes a pre-release versions.
 This can be set to either ``True`` or ``False`` to explicitly enable or disable prereleases or it can be set to ``None`` (the default) to enable autodetection.